deckerego/docmag/README.md

 3. Re-start docmag as you did before: `export DOCUMENT_HOST_DIR=/mnt/documents && docker-compose up -d`

-## Hosting DocMag using Kubernetes
+## Hosting Facile Search using Kubernetes

-DocMag can be easily used with Kubernetes or with Docker Compose, and has been tested on bare-metal (non-cloud) installations of Kubernetes clusters.
+Facile Search can be easily used with Kubernetes or with Docker Compose, and has been tested on bare-metal (non-cloud) installations of Kubernetes clusters.

 ### Installing with Helm

 Installing into a Kubernetes cluster is pretty easy, thanks to Helm.
-Before you install DocMag you will need to do two things however:
+Before you install Facile Search you will need to do two things however:

 1. Set a username and password for the web interface, and
 2. Create a persistent volume that points to your scanned documents